Knowing how to choose a fishing charter is the single most important part of any fishing trip.

 Make sure there aren’t any hidden costs associated with your trip: don’t be shy to ask, for example, if there’s a fuel surcharge, or if you have to pay extra for live bait.

-Keep in mind that a 15-20% tip for the crew is customary (in the way they earn their living, mates are basically the waiters of the sea).
+Keep in mind that a 15-20% tip for the crew is customary (in the way they earn their living, mates are basically the servers of the sea).

-Bottom line – It’s your job to find out exactly what is and isn’t incorporated in the price being offered, which is why FishingBooker let’s you easily view everything that’s included in a charter’s price.
+Bottom line – It’s your job to find out exactly what is and isn’t included in the price, which is why FishingBooker lets you easily view everything that’s included before you book.

 2. Safety First

-By opting to use a charter service, you’re doing much more than just fishing: effectively, you’ve just put your life, as well as the lives of your entire party in the hands of a complete stranger.
-And no matter how comfortable you may feel cruising on that 50’ beauty, bad things do happen on the open sea: from sudden and dramatic weather changes to boat collisions, to people falling overboard.
+By opting to use a charter service, you’re doing much more than just fishing.
+Effectively, you’ve just put your life, as well as the lives of your entire party in the hands of a complete stranger.
+No matter how comfortable you may feel cruising on that 50’ beauty, bad things do happen on the open sea: from sudden and dramatic weather changes to boat collisions to people falling overboard.

 Safety should be your number one priority when choosing a charter (yes, I do realize I had it listed as number two, but that’s capitalism’s fault).
 With that in mind, here’s a safety checklist to go over before choosing a charter boat:

-Inquire about the charter’s insurance liability coverage before departing.
-As noted earlier, many businesses will try to cut corners here since covering everyone on board in full can cost the boat owner more than twice as much.
-If you step on a boat that doesn’t have you fully covered in case of an accident, and something does happen on the trip, your claim could end up being denied, leaving you in a world of pain, both physically and financially.
+Many businesses will try to cut corners here since covering everyone on board in full can cost the boat owner more than twice as much.
+If you step on a boat that doesn’t have you fully covered in case of an accident, and something does happen on the trip, your claim could be denied, leaving you in a world of pain, both physically and financially.

-Check if the ship has twin engines, in case one of the motor fails during the trip.
-When determining the shape of the charter, don’t rely solely on the website photos: you can’t be sure how long it’s been since the last time those have been updated.
+When determining the shape of the charter, don’t rely solely on the website photos: you can’t be sure how long it’s been since the last time those were updated.

-If you’re fishing in the US, make sure that the captain is licensed by the United States Coast Guard.
-A safety briefing is a norm before departing from any US dock.
+A safety briefing is the norm before departing from any US dock.
 In Mexico, on the other hand, many seasoned charter captains are annoyed by the fact that the license is far too easy to be acquired, the credentials are sometimes even perjured or photocopied, and many so-called ‘boat drivers’ regularly ignore basic seamanship and sea traffic rules.

-Finally, even if all of the above checks out, be sure to keep an eye on the weather on the day of your departure.
-There are captains that won’t turn you down even if the wind and waves should require them to, either because their livelihood depends on it, or they’ve simply built up a higher tolerance to rough seas over the years.
+There are captains that won’t turn you down even if the wind and waves should require them to, either because their livelihood depends on it, or they’ve simply built up a high tolerance to rough seas over the years.